 The following information may be a helpful starting point to finding housing in Washington DC for a semester-long externship.
-Any business or link listed is not to be construed an endorsement by Iowa Law.
 Students are responsible for arranging their own housing.
+Iowa Law does not endorse any of the organizations linked below or make any guarantees about the condition of the housing.

 Below are links to popular housing websites.
 Some are specifically marketed towards student interns.